DigitalVS/GAD/README.md

 - Fairly good error handling for such a simple platform
 - Modest memory footprint (about 4.5 KBytes)

-Single stepping and breakpoints work only while debugging a RAM resident program, the rest of the features work with program placed either in RAM or ROM.
+Single stepping and breakpoints work only while debugging RAM resident program, the rest of the features work with program placed either in RAM or ROM.

 ## Description